Cassyeh/Amazon_Scrape_Flow_ID2URL/README.md

 URL: https://www.amazon.ca/Stanley-Quencher-FlowState-Stainless-Insulated/dp/B0CJZMP7L1
 ```

-The goal is to showcase how data can be cleaned, processed, and stored to derive actionable business insights.
+The goal is to showcase how data can be fetched, cleaned, processed, and stored to derive actionable business insights.

 ## Ultimate Business Purpose